top of page

 Most of these have subscription packages, that cost between $300 to $980 per year.

-Okay, yes, that’s a huge range – but it’s because the price will differ based on how many listings you put up, and how much you want to boost the listings (make them more visible, by appearing more often to the site’s visitors).
+Okay, yes, that’s quite a range – but it’s because the price will differ based on how many listings you put up, and how much you want to boost the listings (make them more visible, by appearing more often to the site’s visitors).

 Or you can go old school, and use newspapers